Rianna Dean: Tottenham Hotspur

 Upon the conclusion of her year at Millwall, Dean moved to Tottenham Hotspur for the 2018–19 season.
 After scoring six goals in three games, including a hat-trick against her former club, Millwall, Dean was voted FA Women's Championship October Player of the Month.
 She finished the season as the Championship's joint second highest scorer behind only Jessica Sigsworth of Manchester United as Tottenham won promotion to the FA WSL.
 Dean was one of 11 players retained by the club ahead of their debut season as a top flight professional team.
 She was released at the end of the 2020–21 season having not scored during her final campaign with the team.

 Liverpool

 On 9 July 2021, Dean signed for Liverpool in the FA Women's Championship.
+Having moved to Merseyside, she scored twice in her opening three games.
+However, in September 2021, she aggravated the tendon under her foot, an injury that ruled her out for the entire season.

 Crystal Palace

-Dean was released by Liverpool at the end of the 2021–22 season and subsequently joined Crystal Palace.
+Dean left Liverpool after a long term injury to gain minutes after being out for the whole season.
+Her debut for Palace was delayed by the continuing long-term injury, but she returned to scoring form approximately eighteen months after her last competitive goals for Liverpool, with a strike against Birmingham.

+Southampton

+It was announced in July 2023 that Dean had signed to play for Southampton ahead of their second season in the FA Women's Championship.

+Ipswich Town

+On 22 July 2025, Dean was announced at Ipswich Town on a permanent transfer.